dmavani25/DivineManuscriptsDB/docs/phase1.md

     }
 ```
 ## The Data
-We received the data in form of Excel sheets.
+We received the data in the form of Excel sheets.
 It contained various sheets with different subsets of information from all the attributes.
 The data will definitely need cleaning.
 ### What is it
+The data is about the religious books stored by the religion department.
+Each book already has a name, author, topic, Bookcase, and shelf number where it is stored.
 ### In what format
+We were given an Excel file with many sheets divided by subject.
 ### How much data
+We have around 600 books.
 ### Do we have access
+Yes, we have access to the Excel file that the religion department gave us.
 ### Does it Need cleaning
+Yes, it does need a lot of cleaning
 ## What don't we know

 ## Next steps.